vtex/faststore/apps/docs/docs/reference/sdk/faststore-sdk.md

 ## Session

 The session module manages the state of session information in the shopper's browser.
 This includes currency, channel, localization and shopper data.
-Learn more about the [session SDK module](/reference/sdk/session).
+Learn more about the [session SDK module](/reference/sdk/session) data structure and usage.

 :::info
 Learn more about how to validate session data in the shopper's browser against the data in the platform with [FastStore API mutations](/reference/api/mutations).